Bakawan (Rhizopora Mucromata) is a type of tree that grows in seawater and river water.

 Mangrove (Bakawan) is very important to our environment.

-It provides shelter not only to fish but also to birds and other wild beasts.
-It also helps clean up the air and waterways because of its strong leaves and roots.
+It provides shelter to fish, birds, and other wild beasts.
+Because of its strong leaves and roots, it also helps clean up the air and waterways.

-It also protects the nearby houses and shelters because it prevents wind gusts and waves from the ocean, especially during storms or tropical cyclones.
+It also protects nearby houses and shelters by preventing wind gusts and waves from the ocean, especially during storms or tropical cyclones.

 The term “mangrove” or bakawan covers any of the 70 or so species of shrubs or trees that grow in saline or blackish water.
 Each kind of mangrove is uniquely suited to its ecological niche, and the wrong kind in the wrong place won’t survive.